EmeraldSerpent57/nextjs-practice/README.md

 # DISCLAIMER: All meetups are fictional!

-### Web App build with NextJS, MongoDB database, and deployed with Vercel
+### Web App built with NextJS, MongoDB database, and deployed with Vercel
   *See instructions below to get started with NextJS*

 ## Things I would like to add to this app: